 As described in HbbTV specification ([6] clause 7.2.3.1) and in the official HbbTV test suite, terminals SHALL NOT launch autostart applications where the minor version of the application is greater than the minor version of the specification version supported by the terminal.

-Autostart HbbTV applications for the Italian market will initially be signaled as:
+Autostart HbbTV applications for the Italian market SHALL have version.minor ≥ 4.